QualiSystems/cloudshell-help/docs/devguide/developing-shells/customize-shells.md

     - **property\_name**: (Relevant when adding an attribute) Replace **my\_property** with the new attribute’s display name if you want to add a root level attribute.
 Attribute name must begin with a letter and can contain alpha numeric characters, spaces and underscores.

         To add an attribute to a sub-model, replace **my\_property** with the sub-model name (<span style={{ color: 'green' }}>remove any spaces from the name</span>), followed by the name of the new attribute.
-For example: “Chassis.My new attribute:”.
+For example: "Chassis.My new attribute:”.
 For the sub-models of a specific shell, see the [documentation page](https://github.com/QualiSystems/cloudshell-standards/tree/master/Documentation) of your shell’s standard. <span style={{ color: 'green' }}>Do not remove the colon (:) from the end of the line.</span>

     - **type**: (Relevant when adding an attribute) Type of attribute.
 Optional values: string, integer, float, boolean, cloudshell.datatypes.Password.

     - **default**: The default value of the attribute.
 If you don’t specify a default value, CloudShell will use the default value according to the data type: empty string for string attributes, ‘0’ for integers, and false for boolean attributes.
-Wrap the value in single quotes if it contains one of the following characters: :, \{, \}, \[, \], ,, &, \*, #, ?, |, -, \< \>, =, !, %, @, \`, and use double quotes if your value contains a backslash “\\” to avoid escaping it.
+Wrap the value in single quotes if it contains one of the following characters: :, \{, \}, \[, \], ,, &, \*, #, ?, |, -, \< \>, =, !, %, @, \`, and use double quotes if your value contains a backslash "\\” to avoid escaping it.

     - **description**: Attribute’s description.